elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 ##### Extension

-The optional `elasticsearch.extension` block, allows custom plugins or bundles to be configured in the Elasticsearch cluster, supports the following arguments:
+The optional `elasticsearch.extension` block, allows custom plugins or bundles to be configured in the Elasticsearch cluster.
+It supports the following arguments:

 * `name` (Required) Extension name.
 * `type` (Required) Extension type, only `bundle` or `plugin` are supported.